alshdavid/BorrowScript/README.md

 Following after Rust, variables are owned by the scope they are declared in.
 Ownership can be loaned out to another scope as `read` or `write`.
 There can either be be one scope with `write` access or unlimited scopes with `read` access.

-It's practical to visualize each variable with it's own ownership state table.
+It's practical to visualize each variable with its own ownership state table.

 |Variable|foo|
 |-|-|